 Del: To me, the highlight of my career- working with Bret in the WWF means a great deal to me, but to me, the crowning achievement of my career was to be able to work on that roster that Mr. Baba had in Japan, because he had an absolute hall-of-fame lineup of talent.

-We had a lot of great people participating.
-It’s a 3-disc set and you have the opportunity to see people like Stan Hansen, Greg Gagne, Buff Bagwell, Jackie Fulton, Bobby Fulton and guys like that.
+We had a lot of great people participating.“Del “The Patriot” Wilkes: The Man Behind The Mask.” is a 3-disc set and you have the opportunity to see people like Stan Hansen, Greg Gagne, Buff Bagwell, Jackie Fulton, Bobby Fulton and guys like that.
 Also, a Heisman Trophy winner in George Rogers, my teammate at the University of South Carolina.
 So, just a who’s who of football players and pro wrestling superstars.
 Michael has put a lot of hard work and effort into it.